 And because one can tell a lot about a person by a good list of favorites, mine include: my navy blue sherpa throw blanket, Trader Joe's cold brew coffee, lululemon yoga pants, our overstocked bookshelf, late nights and hard questions, sharpie pens, my journal Bible, college football Saturdays, and anything that starts with the words salted caramel.

-I'm a bit of a podcast junkie, so to say I had fun being on a few is an understatement.
-You can hear me talking about motherhood, faith, special needs, and a whole lot of other things including my love for sharpie pens on the Coffee + Crumbs podcast, the Open Door Sisterhood podcast, and at Tears of Gold.
+Podcasts: It was a true privilege to talk about motherhood, faith, special needs, and a whole lot of other things including my love for sharpie pens with some of my friends on the Coffee + Crumbs podcast, the Open Door Sisterhood podcast, the Perfectly, Wonderfully Made podcast, and at Tears of Gold.

 Want to chat more?
 I would love it!
 Email: firstname.lastname@example.org